-- a.
-OSHA recordable injuries and illnesses to determine the total case incident rate (TCIR) and the days away, restricted, transferred (DART) for the project site and compare to the most recently published BLS rate for NAICS 23. - b.
+a.
+OSHA recordable injuries and illnesses to determine the total case incident rate (TCIR) and the days away, restricted, transferred (DART) for the project site and compare to the most recently published BLS rate for NAICS 23.

+- b.
 The applicable number of employers, supervisors, and employees trained.
-Records will also be maintained for those that receive 30-hour and 10- hour OSHA training.
+Records will also be maintained for those that receive OSHA 10 and 30-Hour training.
 All contractors will be required to conduct and document weekly safety toolbox talks. - c.
 The number of safety and health programs instituted. - d.
 Outcome measures will be gathered on a monthly basis and will incorporate data to analyze the number of hours worked, number of injuries, illnesses, fatalities, and serious hazards found as a result of onsite audits, job site inspections, and OSHA inspection activity. - e.
-Job site inspections will indicate the number of hazards observed and corrected by McCarthy and each affected contractor. - f.
+Job site inspections will indicate the number of hazards observed and corrected by McCarthy-HITT and each affected contractor. - f.
 Near miss incidents and first aid cases will be tracked.

+VI.
+Annual Evaluation

+The partnership will be evaluated on an annual basis through the use of the Strategic Partnership Annual Evaluation Format measurement system as specified in Appendix C of CSP 03-02-003, OSHA Strategic Partnership Program for Worker Safety and Health Directive.

+McCarthy-HITT is responsible for gathering the data to evaluate and track the overall results and success of the partnership program.

+The OSHA Strategic Partnership (OSP) evaluation committee is responsible for writing, and submitting the annual evaluation report.
+See section IX for committee identification.

 VII.
-Annual Evaluation

-The partnership will be evaluated on an annual basis through the use of the Strategic Partnership Annual Evaluation Format measurement system as specified in Appendix C of

-CSP 03-02-003, OSHA Strategic Partnership Program for Worker Safety and Health Directive.

-McCarthy Building Inc. is responsible for gathering the data to evaluate and track the overall results and success of the partnership program.

-The OSP evaluation committee is responsible for writing and submitting the annual evaluation report.
-See section X for committee identification.

-VIII.
 OSHA Verifications